Deck the halls — the Hallmark countdown to Christmas is right around the corner

 Forget decking the halls and trimming the tree and eating the roast beast and family and friends and hot cocoa — everyone knows the best thing about Christmas is the Hallmark Channel.
 The holiday season simply is not complete without cozying up on the couch and flipping to the channel that provides all the cheesy, rom-commy holiday cheer we need to make our hearts grow the requisite three sizes.

-And for those of us (cough, me) who already believe ’tis the season despite the weather insisting it’s still basically summer, I come with great tidings: Hallmark just released its entire holiday movie and TV schedule for 2019.
+And for those of us (cough, me) who already believe ’tis the season despite the weather insisting it’s still basically summer, I come with great tidings: Hallmark has released its entire holiday movie and TV schedule for 2019.
+The best part?
+It all starts this week.

 To the chorus of people undoubtedly crying about Christmas creep, I say, “Bah, humbug!”
 This is wonderful news.
 It is simply never too early for holiday cheer, and Hallmark gets that.